Jinzang/Template-PerlPP/README.md

 templates, then you call the subroutine with your data to generate the output.

 The template format is line oriented.
 Commands occupy a single line and continue to the end of line.
-By default dommands are enclosed in html comments (<!--
+By default commands are enclosed in html comments (<!--
 \-->), but the command start and end strings are configurable via the new method.
-A command may be preceded by whitespace.
+A command may be preceded by white space.
 If a command is a block command, it is terminated by the word "end" followed by the command name.
 For example, the "for" command is terminated by an "endfor" command and the "if" command by an "endif" command.